 The third agreement – Don’t make assumptions

 We can never know what is truly going on in someone else’s mind and assuming we know just creates worry.
-If you don’t know something always ask, get clarity on the things you are unsure of.
+So, never make negative assumptions.
+If you don’t know something, always ask, get clarity on the things you are unsure of.

 The Forth Agreement – Always do your best